 Allergic rhinitis is a rather fancy medical term for hay fever.
 It’s an allergy that can make your nose run and your eyes itch, but it may or may not be related to hay.
-The team at Allergy, Asthma & Immunology of the Rockies, P.C., in Avon, Basalt, Eagle, Aspen, Frisco, and Glenwood Springs, Colorado, are allergy experts.
+The team at Allergy, Asthma & Immunology of the Rockies, P.C., in Avon, Basalt, Aspen, Frisco, and Glenwood Springs, Colorado, are allergy experts.
 You can trust them to uncover the cause of your allergic rhinitis and design a treatment plan that’s customized to fit your needs.
 Call today to schedule your appointment or book your visit online.

 Allergic rhinitis causes symptoms you may mistake for a cold, including: